 How do you boost self-esteem in adults?
-Low self-confidence is something many of us walk around with and it affects our day to day lives.
-It’s coming from our childhood but luckily you can improve your self-esteem little by little by following these self-confidence tips and doing our self-esteem exercises.
+Low self-confidence is something many of us walk around with and it affects our day-to-day lives.
+It’s usually coming from our childhood but luckily you can improve your self-esteem little by little by following these self-confidence tips and doing our self-esteem exercises.

 In this post you'll find:

 - How Parents Contribute to Low Self-Confidence in Children

 - Simple Self-Esteem Exercises to Raise Your Self-Confidence

 How Parents Contribute to Low Self-Confidence in Children

 When we are small and make a mistake, like spilling a glass of milk all over the table, our first instinct is to look at our parent’s faces.

 Their expression tells us first and foremost how this little accident is going to be perceived.
 Next, the tone of voice that one or both of our parents use gives our subconscious mind a reference that is stored.